brandur/sorg/content/articles/go-worker-pool.md

 ---

-When it comes to the question of what the right constructs for concurrency that a langauge should expose to developers, I'm a true believer that Go's channels and goroutines are as good as it gets.
-They strike a nice balance between power and flexibility, while simultaneously avoiding the perpensity for deadlocks that you'd see in a pthread model, the maintenance hell introduced by callbacks, or the incredible conceptual overhead of promises.
+When it comes to the question of what the right constructs for concurrency that a language should expose to developers, I'm a true believer that Go's channels and goroutines are as good as it gets.
+They strike a nice balance between power and flexibility, while simultaneously avoiding the propensity for deadlocks that you'd see in a pthread model, the maintenance hell introduced by callbacks, or the incredible conceptual overhead of promises.

-However, there's one blindspot in Go's concurrency APIs that I find myself implementing in new Go programs time and time again: the worker pool (or otherwise known as a [thread pool][thread-pool]).
+However, there's one blind spot in Go's concurrency APIs that I find myself implementing in new Go programs time and time again: the worker pool (or otherwise known as a [thread pool][thread-pool]).